bacterial-genomics/wf-paired-end-illumina-assembly/docs/output.md

 <summary>Output files</summary>

 - `CleanedReads/Trimmomatic/`
-  - `[sample].trimmomatic.tsv`: Summary of the number of reads discarded and retained from Trimmomatic.
+  - `[sample].trimmomatic.[tsv,xlsx]`: Summary of the number of reads discarded and retained from Trimmomatic.

 </details>